How to Build Bigger Shoulders: The Side-Delt-First Guide to Wider, Fuller Delts

 The Short Answer

-To build bigger, wider shoulders: prioritize the side and rear delts, because pressing already covers the front.
-Anchor your week around lateral raises for width and rear-delt work for the capped-from-behind look, count your bench and overhead pressing toward front-delt volume, and accumulate roughly 12–20 direct sets per week for side + rear delts combined, split across two or more sessions.12
+To build bigger, wider shoulders: prioritize the side and rear delts, because pressing already covers much of the front.
+Anchor your week around lateral raises for width and rear-delt work for the capped-from-behind look, count your bench and overhead pressing toward front-delt work, and distribute direct side- and rear-delt training across at least two sessions.
+Adjust each head’s volume from performance, soreness, and recovery.12

 If your shoulder actually hurts — pinching, catching, aching — this isn’t your post.
 Start with shoulder pain and rotator cuff relief and come back once you’re pain-free.